Quran boards: Religious and spiritual use

-As objects of both devotion and education, Qur’an boards are not only important for their educational function, but they also are used for spiritual healing and similar ritual purposes.
-In some cases, spiritual practitioners inscribe Qur’anic verses or diagrams on the boards for clients seeking protection from illness, misfortune, or the evil eye.
+As objects of both devotion and education, Quran boards are not only important for their educational function, but they also are used for spiritual healing and similar ritual purposes.

+In some cases, spiritual practitioners inscribe Quranic verses or diagrams on the boards for clients seeking protection from illness, misfortune, or the evil eye.
 Once a verse or chapter has been mastered, the writing on the board is then washed off and the water collected.
 It is believed that the water is then imbued with the sacred scripture through the ink itself.
 The water is then consumed or used in healing rituals.
-The belief is that by imbuing the water with the word of God it can offer protection, wisdom, or physical healing.
-This practice is based on the belief that the written word itself carries divine power.
-The symbolic power of sacred writing in African Islamic traditions, especially in the form of amulets and writing boards used for both religious education and spiritual protection.
-Lawḥ boards are part of a broader tradition of Islamic manuscript preservation in Africa and are often misunderstood or undervalued in academic and museum contexts.

-Qur'an board made in Nigeria in the late 19th or early 20th century by a Hausa artist.